Coskon/coskmusicbot/README.md

 - **(Optional)** Run `gradio_ui.bat` to initialize the user interface to modify some options and parameters, or change them in `PARAMETERS.txt`.

 ### Guide for cloud services
+WARNING: This uses an outdated version of the bot.
 If you don't want to have your computer running the bot or you want/need for it to be always active, you may need to use a cloud service.
 I found "Replit" as a free alternative (you can go [here](https://replit.com/@mcgamescompany/Cosk-Music-Bot?v=1#main.py) and press "Use Template"), so i'll use that as the base, but following the general guide should work.
 - Go to your chosen service and create a project.
 For Replit, select the "python discord bot" template.